qaware/protocurl/README.md

 * **JSON support**: protoCURL currently only uses the text format.
 Using JSON as a conversion format would make it more useful and viable for everyday usage.
 * **Protobuf format coverage**: The tests currently do not use strings, enums and other complex types.
-We want to incraete the test coverage here and adapt protoCURL if necessary
+We want to increase the test coverage here and adapt protoCURL if necessary
-* **Response failure hanlding**: protoCURL always attempts to interpret the response from the server as a Protobuf payload - even if the request has failed.
+* **Response failure handling**: protoCURL always attempts to interpret the response from the server as a Protobuf payload - even if the request has failed.
 * **Multi-file support**: Currently, the request and response messages need to be in the same file.
-An improvement would be to allow the user to import a directory of Protobuf file and have protCURL search for the definitions given the request and response types.
+An improvement would be to allow the user to import a directory of Protobuf file and have protoCURL search for the definitions given the request and response types.
 * **Pre-built releases of the image for various prorobuf versions on docker**
-* **Raw Format**: If not .proto files for the response are available, then it's stil possible to receive and decode messages.
-The decoding can happen in a way which only shows the field numbers and the field contents - without the field names.
+* **Raw Format**: If no .proto files for the response are available, then it's still possible to receive and decode messages.
+The decoding can happen in a way which only shows the field numbers and the field contents - without the field names - by using `protoc --decode_raw`.
 This might be useful for users of protoCURL.

 ## Open TODOs

 * LICENSE
 * Release the latest version on docker
-* Perhaps use a different, better and more up to date base image
+* Since the base image seems to not be updated since a while, it would be better to directly include the most important commands via from its [Dockerfile](https://github.com/znly/docker-protobuf/blob/master/Dockerfile) into protoCURL directly
 * `docker scan`